logo rocks

 from his book No Way for the Spiritually “Advanced”

-I wrote this article out of a desire to be honest about my own history and shortcomings and to share the perspective they have brought me to.
+I wrote this article out of a desire to be honest about my own past and present shortcomings and to share the perspective they have brought me to.
 This is a story of suffering and healing in which I’ve played all the parts.
 I hope it will be helpful to some who read it and that it will contribute in some small way to the emergence of a more compassionate approach to all of us when we behave in terrible ways.

 My father, by contrast, owned and operated a small printing company in downtown Chicago with one employee.
 My dad was on his feet all day, running those old printing presses himself, breathing in all the toxic chemicals that no one knew much about back then.
 He worked long hours and never took a single vacation.
 He was dead at seventy-six.